data-team-uhn/epic-integration/README.md

    yarn run start
    ```
 5. Click "Run Test" in your simulation or click the test name in the list of simulations on the left of the screen to
    start the simulation.
 You may be asked to look up a patient before running the simulation.
 6. Starting the simulation will force a redirect to the initialization path you configured in your `.env` file.
-   This will start the OAuth flow, and you will be prompted to log in and authorize the app with Epic.
+   This will start the OAuth flow.
+Since the user has already authenticated, they will not be asked to do so again.
-7. After successful authentication, a success message will be shown in the browser.
-If configured to do so, the browser
+7. After successful authentication with the launch token, a success message will be shown in the browser.
+If configured
-   will display the access token and user profile information as well.
-Note that the user profile is fetched using the
+   to do so, the browser will display the access token and user profile information as well.
+Note that the user profile
-   `fhirUser` scope, which provides a URL directly to the user's FHIR endpoint.
+   is fetched using the `fhirUser` scope, which provides a URL directly to the user's FHIR endpoint.
 8. A token.json file will be created in the current directory containing the auth response, including the access token
    and id token.
 9. If `FETCH_ADITIONAL_RESOURCES` is true and there are requests defined in `test-requests.json`, those requests will be